Project Overview

 - An Arduino Nano handles the low level stuff (controlling the motors, reading encoders and sensors, ...).

 - UART is used to let the Arduino (low level) and Raspberry (high level) send messages back and forth.
 The UART is a common serial communication protocol that uses pins VCC, GND, RX (receive data pin) and TX (transmit data pin).
-The problem in our case is that the Arduino uses 5V logic while the Raspberry Pi uses 3.3V logic.
-We need the two resistors R1 and R2 to implement a voltage divider that will bring the voltage from the two devices on the same level.
+The problem in my case was that the Arduino uses 5V logic while the Raspberry Pi uses 3.3V logic.
+I used the two resistors R1 and R2 to implement a voltage divider to bring the voltage from the two devices on the same level.

 In the schematics you can notice I reserved two 4-pin slots, one with the 5V, GND, SDA, SCL pins and another one with pins from A0 to A3.